ccano2011/Pokedex/README.md

 #### MVP

-- Implemment the API with proper endpoints for each section of the results (i.e. Species, Type, Bio/Info, Base Stat)
+- Implement the API with proper endpoints for each section of the results (i.e. Species, Type, Bio/Info, & Weight,)
 - Proper styling in the results page so the layout won't break between mobile and desktop views
-- Have a working "Random Pokemon" button that will select a new Pokemon at random from the homepage

 #### PostMVP

-- Add background music
+- Have a working "Random Pokemon" button that will select a new Pokemon at random from the homepage -Add background music
 - Potentially add a button that will redirect users to Bulbopedia from the Results page
 - Add a "landing page" for asthetic purposes